 The Science Issue challenges students to tackle an environmental task in their community with guided activities.
 This issue is all about saving the earth with scientific enquiry and how tech can quantify findings,inspire change and how students can use data to support this movement.

-Budding video game designers can expand their design knowledge with this guided resource.
-This first issue gets students developing apps and designing in 2D and 3D as well as exploring a range of tools and platforms that students will love.
-P.S. - teachers check out the teacher notes for more classroom ideas.
+Budding video game designers can expand their knowledge with this guided resource.
+This issue gets students developing apps and designing in 2D and 3D as well as exploring a range of tools and platforms.
+Teachers - check out the teacher notes for more ideas.